Abdullahsab3/Randomizer/README.md

 # Randomizer
-Randomizer is a website that makes generating random thigns easier.
+Randomizer is a website that makes generating random things easier.
 It is built with responsive design in mind so it works on any device.

 # Features
 * Basic CSS logo and header animation in the front page.
 * Modern dark mode, easier on the eyes than the old school theme.
-* Multiple funcionalities.
+* Multiple functionalities.

 # How to use
-The website has multiple funcionalities:
+The website has multiple functionalities:
 ## Random Team Generator
-With the Random team generator you can generator random teams out of a list of names you provide.
+With the Random team generator you can generate random teams out of a list of names you provide.
 This can be helpful for teachers who want to split their class into different teams.
 ### How does it work
 The way it works is that you first type in a list of name of your choice, separated by a comma.
 Then you provide the number of groups you want and click the Randomize button.
-Finally you will get the results.
+Finally, you will get the results.
 ### Real time error checking
 If The given number of group is bigger than the length of the names list, the website will display an alert saying "The number of groups can't be greater than the length of the list of the provided names" to prompt the user for correct input.
-If the user didn't fill out one of the fields or both of the them, the website will prompt him for input.
+If the user didn't fill out one of the fields or both of them, the website will prompt him for input.
 ## Random Name Picker
 The Random Name Picker picks a randomly selected name out of the provided list of names.
 ### How to use
 Just like the team generator you provide a list of names of your choice, separated by a comma and you press the randomize button to get the results.
 All the input is stored in sessions so nothing gets stored in the server.
 This is to ensure the user that his privacy matters.
-### Real time rrror checking
+### Real time error checking
 If the user didn't cooperate and didn't fill out the text field, the website will prompt him for input.
 ## Random Name Generator
 The Random Name Generator picks a random name from the database.
 The database includes three tables which they respectively are: males, females and names.
 The males table contains 2940 names.
-The females table containes 4987 names and the names table, which is the biggest one, containes 160k names.
+The females table contains 4987 names and the names table, which is the biggest one, contains 160k names.
 Sources of which are linked in the sources section.
 ### How to use
 You select the preferred gender whether it is male, female, or not specified and you press the Randomize button to get the result.
 ## Random Color Generator